SirGnip/JVMUberRepo/app/FluxFlightFight/doc/projects.md

     - optimize order of working on stuff for exposing maximum number of "useable" features to humans (so they can play with stuff earlier)
     - keyboard and mouse only?
     - hardcoded input configs
-    - basic game flow (title screen, choose # of players, round start, round end and show score, play again)
+    - basic game flow (title screen, choose # of players, reasonable input layout, round start, round end and show score, play again)

 Sequence:
 - put in source control (uber repo), keep it local for now